-On August 2, 2022, MTA entered into new \$800 and \$400 revolving credit agreements with JP Morgan Chase Bank, National Association and Bank of America, National Association, respectively.
-These agreements replace the existing agreements with JP Morgan (dated August 24, 2017, as amended) and Bank of America (dated August 16, 2019, as amended), which were for the same amounts and terminated pursuant to their terms.
-The new agreements are active until August 1, 2025.
+On August 2, 2022, MTA entered into revolving credit agreements for \$800 and \$400 with JP Morgan Chase Bank, National Association and Bank of America, National Association, respectively.
+Unless renewed, the agreements are set to expire under their own terms on August 1, 2025.